 “It would be tantalizing to find microfossils of extraterrestrial forms of life on the moon.
-Even more exciting would be to find traces of technological equipment that crashed on the lunar surface a billion years ago, amounting to a letter from an alien civilization saying, “We exist,” speculated Harvard University’s chief astronomer Avi Loeb, asking can the moon provide clues for extraterrestrial life?
+Even more exciting would be to find traces of technological equipment that crashed on the lunar surface a billion years ago, amounting to a letter from an alien civilization saying, “We exist,” speculated Harvard University astronomer, Avi Loeb, asking: can the moon provide clues for extraterrestrial life?

 “The absence of a lunar atmosphere,” writes Loeb in “The Moon as a Fishing Net for Extraterrestrial Life”, “guarantees that these messengers would reach the lunar surface without burning up.
 In addition, the geological inactivity of the moon implies that the record deposited on its surface will be preserved and not mixed with the deep lunar interior.
 Serving as a natural mailbox, the lunar surface collected all impacting objects during the past few billions of years.
 Most of this “mail” comes from within the solar system.”

 Apollo 14 Discovery –At the edge of Cone Crater

 Less speculative than Loeb’s conjecture, was the discovery of a rock found by astronaut Astronaut Alan Shepard at the Apollo 14 landing site near the edge of Cone Crater, where it had rested for millions of years, and brought it back to Earth for analysis.